Triple jump: Foul

 A "foul", also known as a "scratch", or missed jump, occurs when a jumper oversteps the takeoff mark, misses the pit entirely, does not use the correct foot sequence throughout the phases, or does not perform the attempt in the allotted amount of time (usually about 90 seconds).
 When a jumper "scratches", the seated official will raise a red flag, and the jumper who was "on deck", or up next, prepares to jump.

 It shall not be considered a foul if an athlete while jumping, should touch or scrape the ground with his/her "sleeping leg".
 Also called a "scrape foul", "sleeping leg" touch violations were ruled as fouls before the mid-1980s.
-The IAAF changed the rules following outrage at the 1980 Summer Olympics in Moscow when Soviet field officials in the Men's Triple Jump ruled as foul eight of the twelve jumps made by two leading competitors (from Brazil and Australia) thus helping two Soviet jumpers win the gold and silver medals.
+The IAAF changed the rules following outrage at the 1980 Summer Olympics in Moscow when Soviet field officials in the men's triple jump final ruled as foul eight of the twelve jumps made by two leading competitors (from Brazil and Australia) thus helping two Soviet jumpers win the gold and silver medals.

 Records

-Note: Results cannot count towards records if they are wind-assisted (>2.0 m/s).
+Note: results cannot count towards records if they are wind-assisted (>2.0 m/s).